 Referrals from psychiatrists and paediatricians must be made from eligible Medicare services.
 For specialist psychiatrists and paediatricians these services include any of the specialist attendance items 104 through 109.
 For consultant physician psychiatrists the relevant eligible Medicare services cover any of the consultant psychiatrist items 293 through 370; while for consultant physician paediatricians the eligible services are consultant physician attendance items 110 through 133.

 Referring practitioners are not required to use a specific form to refer patients for these services.
-The referral may be a letter or note to an eligible allied mental health professional signed and dated by the referring practitioner.
+A referral for mental health services should be in writing (signed and dated by the referring practitioner) and include: